ReInHerit/digital-hub/content/bestpractices/2024-02-09-archaeological-tourist-complex-aqua-calidae.md

   Calidae attracted additional interest in the tourist destination as about 45 200 people have visited the place since its opening.
 Reaching and attracting new public that so far was not interested.
 Increasing interest of visitors to the site and the surrounding area.
+This project received a special prize in the ECTN Awards 'Destination of Sustainable Cultural Tourism 2019', in the category 'Innovation and Digitalisation', by a joint jury with Europa Nostra and European Travel Commission.
 challengesbestpractice: Implementing digital technologies is not an easy task, it requires highly specialized experts and staff that needs new skills.
 The representation and transfer of cultural heritage to digital means takes time,